nolageek/Discogs-Collection-Page/README.md

 * Lots of tweaks to add more information
 * Create single release view
 * Auto crop images to square format
+* Add check to avoid re-downloading folder data that hasn't changed.

 ## To Fix:
 * Figure out logic to display Notes in expanded view / release view.